windicss/windicss/README.md

 }
 ```

-### Compile Mode
+### Compilation mode

-The Compile mode synthesizes all the css attributes corresponding to the className in the class attribute, which brings us back to the traditional css writing method, and includes all the great features of tailwindcss.
+The compilation mode synthesizes all the css attributes corresponding to the className in the class attribute, which brings us back to the traditional css writing method, and includes all the great features of tailwindcss.
 This mode is conducive to JavaScript frameworks based on template declarations like vuejs and sveltejs.
 All we need is a preprocessor.

 * Input